Saaapling/FriendTorrent/README.md

 	* [Done] Handle all Message types in Downloading Peer
 	* [Done] Implement peer seeding
 	* [Done] For multithreading instead of spinning a thread for each peer.
 Use async Tasks to download chunks, we can use logic where we download as many pieces available from a peer and then move on to others that more available chunks for us.
+	* [Done] Add in-progress torrents that have exhausted their peer list to a seperate queue/list (await next tracker update)
+	* [Done] When a peer is no longer in the tracker remove them from the tracker list
 	* [In progress] Code cleanup.
+	* [Todo] Add a last interested to seeding task
-	* [Todo] Command arguments, UI, reconfigure where resources are added/downloaded
+	* [Todo] Command arguments, reconfigure where resources are added/downloaded

+### UI Plannning:
+	* ???????

 ### Todo: